karlfreeman/middleman-sync/README.md

 Middleman-Sync is a Middleman extension that wraps the excellant [Asset Sync](https://raw.github.com/rumblelabs/asset_sync) to allow for both a CLI and after_build hook to your Middleman build's

+The after_build hook is `false` by default, to allow for a more 'opt-in' extension.

 ## Installation

 If you already have a Middleman project: